msherekar/CART/README.md

 # CAR-T Cell Activity Prediction System

-A computational framework for predicting CAR-T cell activity by fine-tuning ESM-2 protein language models with sequence augmentation.
+A system for predicting CAR-T cell activity by fine-tuning ESM-2 protein language models with sequence augmentation.
 This project implements the methodology from *[Enhancing CAR-T cell activity prediction via fine-tuning protein language models with generated CAR sequences](https://www.biorxiv.org/content/10.1101/2025.03.27.645831v1.full)* and provides both research-grade experiment tools and a user-friendly web interface.

-**My Motivation**: The original paper proposing this framework did not release any source code, making this a challenging and rewarding exercise in protein machine learning and software engineering.
+**Motivation**: The original paper proposing this framework did not release any source code, making this a challenging and rewarding exercise in protein machine learning and software engineering.
 It was also an opportunity to design an end-to-end AI system that could help biologists and immunologists apply machine learning to their own CAR constructs.

 *Note*: The aim was not to reproduce the exact results from the paper because the authors have not provided the cytotoxicity data.
 However, I have successfully implemented their methodology so that **any researcher can plug in their own CAR sequences and cytotoxicity data** to train and evaluate a prediction model tailored to their CAR-T constructs.

 **Problem**: CAR (Chimeric Antigen Receptor) is a synthetic protein introduced into T cells to direct their activity against cancer.
-While CAR-T therapies have revolutionized the treatment of certain cancers, their efficacy remains inconsistent, especially for solid tumors.
 Designing better CARs is limited by two major challenges:

   **1.)** The artificial nature of CARs means there's a lack of evolutionary information—standard pretraining approaches like evotuning don't apply.